test-org-9918918/NASA_GeneLab_Training.github.io/GL4U/RNAseq/June_2021_Pilot/Lectures/NASA_GL_CL_Intro/README.md

-# Introduction to NASA, GeneLab, and the Command Line
+# Introduction to NASA, Space Biology, GeneLab, and the Command Line

-Description

-Add complete lecture and lecture broken up into parts based on how they will be presented at the bootcamp - need to make pdfs with animations shown as multiple slides!
+The [full lecture](NASA_SB_GL_CL_Intro_FULL.pdf) was taught during the first day of the pilot GL4U: RNAseq bootcamp.